Types of chemotherapy drugs

 - Pemetrexed (Alimta®)

 Anthracyclines are anti-tumor antibiotics that interfere with enzymes involved in DNA replication.
 These drugs work in all phases of the cell cycle.
 They are widely used for a variety of cancers.
-A major consideration when giving these drugs is that they can permanently damage the heart if given in high doses.
-For this reason, lifetime dose limits are often placed on these drugs.

 Examples of anthracyclines include: